 - Pril – I use Pril sparingly, just with a bit of solution mixed with water when I need to wipe off the surface, like window frames.

 - Zekol Glass Reiniger – This solution is only meant for glasses and mirrors; it works perfectly on glass tables at doesn’t leave watermarks.
 I use this on the glass side table in the living room and the vanity mirror in the bathroom.
+There are plenty of glass cleaner online that you can try, like this and this.

 - WC Intensive cleaner and Essig Bad Reiniger – are the products I use in cleaning the bathroom.
 The WC Intensive cleaner is for the toilet, and the Essig Bad Reiniger is for the rest of the bathroom.
 Essig is Vinegar in German, and it smells just like it!
-But it cleans and saves us clean water.
+But it cleans and saves us from using clean water.

 - Sagrotan Disinfection Cleaner – it kills 99.9% of germs; need I say more?
 I use this for all the touchpoints at home.